 Rarotonga, with its forested mountains, verdant coastal plain, and fringing reef, is the principal island of the group.
-Its beauty when first seen will cause a gasp.
-Sea travel in the Cooks is only for the hardiest and most flexible of voyagers, but the benefits are worth it.
+The beauty of the island when first seen will cause a gasp.
+Sea travel in the Cooks is only for the hardiest and most flexible voyagers, but the benefits make the voyage more than worthwhile.

 The Kingdom of Tonga

 Polynesias oldest monarchy consists of three main island groupsTongatapu, the capital, Haapai, and Vavau.

 To Haapai: This archipelago scattered over a large stretch of the sea about 100 miles north of Tongatapu consists of dozens of low-lying atolls.
 Lifuka is the administrative center.
 To get there by sea, check with the Shipping Corporation of Polynesia in Tongatapu and ask about the Olovaha.
 This shipmore inter-island ferry than cargo shipsails